 Princeton University maintains the Jonathan Belcher Collection, the colonial governor of Massachusetts (1730-1741), as well as New Jersey (1747-57).
 “The papers consist of correspondence, articles, clippings, and copies of original materials from Belcher collections held at Princeton and elsewhere.
 Topics covered include Belcher’s contributions to the foundations of the college library, the preservation of the Belcher Mansion in Elizabeth, and representations of Belcher in portraits and prints.”

-The Maine state archives maintains non-digitized archival volumes, called the “Felt Collection” from 1629-1799 that “includes original records of the governor, Council, General Court, secretary, and treasurer, is an important source of records for early Massachusetts, Maine, and New Hampshire… Topics covered by the collection range from international affairs to local and individual concerns.
+The Massachusetts Archives maintains the Massachusetts Archives Collection (also known as the “Felt Collection”).
+This collection (covering 1629-1799) “includes original records of the governor, Council, General Court, secretary, and treasurer, and is an important source of records for early Massachusetts, Maine, and New Hampshire… Topics covered by the collection range from international affairs to local and individual concerns.
 Records reflect the activities of the governor and General Court within the framework of the British empire, focusing on Massachusetts’s relations with London, other British colonies, the French colonial government in Canada, and the Indian nations in New England and New York.
 They document the prosecution of military actions and negotiations for peace.
 Treasury records, census schedules, tax lists, judicial actions, and legislative orders provide the opportunity to study the administrative functions of the colonial/provincial government.
 Additionally, many volumes trace the General Court’s involvement with localities and individuals.
 Documents range from tavern licenses, divorce petitions, and land grants to records pertaining to the compensation for the loss of a horse or the siting of a meeting house.
 The collection also documents the lives of significant persons.”
-The collection is divided by time period – Colonial Period (1629-1686), Intercharter Period (1686-1692), Provincial Period (1692-1774), Provincial Congresses (1774-1775), Revolutionary Period (1775-1780), Early Statehood Period (1780-1799) – and includes information on the governors from each period.
-A finding aid for the material and information for obtaining material from the library is available online.
+The collection is divided into 328 numbered volumes arranged loosely by topic.
+A searchable database/index for the material is available online.

 The Massachusetts Historical Society